Principles of The Compassionate Friends

 - Chapters are self-managing, and operate within the principles, policies, and practices of TCF.

-7. TCF is coordinated nationally in its support to its chapters, bereaved parents, siblings, and grandparents.
+- TCF is coordinated nationally in its support to its Chapters, bereaved parents, siblings, and grandparents.

-- TCF’s national operations are governed by its bylaws, policies, and procedures, and overseen by a volunteer board of its members.
+- TCF’s national operations are guided through its by-laws, policies, and procedures, and overseen by a volunteer board whose members are elected by its Chapters and Regional Coordinators.

 - The national organization promotes the mission of TCF, manages our relationship with TCF affiliates in other countries, and ensures the integrity of our operations and adherence to our by-laws, principles, and policies.